 Cora is a tiny town located in the state of Wyoming.
 With a population of 114 people and just one neighborhood, Cora is the 69th largest community in Wyoming.

-When you are in Cora, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Cora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cora is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cora is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cora who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Cora’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Cora’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.